mathjax/MathJax/mathjax/docs/rst/synchronize.rst

 Synchronizing your code with MathJax
 ************************************

-MathJax performs mauch of its activity asynchronously, meaning that the calls that you make to initiate these actions will return before the actions are completed, and your code will continue to run even though the actions have not been finished (and may not even be started
+MathJax performs much of its activity asynchronously, meaning that the calls that you make to initiate these actions will return before the actions are completed, and your code will continue to run even though the actions have not been finished (and may not even be started